-Today's Solutions.
-The problems we solve with multinational doctrine today may be solved with some interesting interoperability solutions in the future.
+Today's Solutions: The problems we solve with multinational doctrine today may be solved with some interesting interoperability solutions in the future.
 For now, one of the main advantages to joint publications is they are already available.
 You can find many joint publications (JPs) with a simple Google search.
-You can bet that the foreign forces we are training with today have prepared by at least reading JP 3-0, "Joint Operations," (Joint Chiefs of a multinational force.
-However, as the Department of Defense's lead on developing the Joint Force, the office of the Chairman of the Joint Chiefs of Staff (CJCS) is one of the primary agencies responsible for global integration (JCS, 2021).
-The CJCS establishes policy and publishes literature for joint operations.
-In addition to joint publications, the CJCS produces instructions, manuals, notices, and guides.
-You can find all of these at the JCS Library website, including, for example, instruction on how to write joint literature.6
+You can bet that the foreign forces we are training with today have prepared by at least reading JP 3-0, "Joint Operations," (Joint Chiefs of

+Figure.
+Graphic from the joint guide for interagency doctrine (Joint Chiefs of Staff, 2019)

-Staff [JCS], 2018) and JP 3-16, "Multinational Operations," (JCS, 2021). ave any reason to scene Korean mistage and the state of the st
+Staff [JCS], 2018) and JP 3-16, "Multinational Operations," (JCS, 2021).